 You don’t have to be a qualified cabinetmaker to assemble our flat pack system.
-All cabinets are cut on CNC Machines so all the parts fit perfectly together and all of our flat pack cabinets come complete with a set of detailed, job specific, assembly instructions-so assembly is easy.
-These are included with your supplied flat pack (behind the attached Hardware Pick-List A4 page work) and specific to your job only (as they are based upon you exact size cabinetry that you entered).
+All cabinets are cut on CNC Machines, so all the parts fit perfectly together and all of our flat pack cabinets come complete with a set of detailed, job specific, assembly instructions – so assembly is easy.

 TIP: In conjunction to reading the information/tips below, we recommend that you watch the Assembly Instructions Video (available in the categories below) prior to assembly.

-Click below for general Cabinet instructions -Specific to each Cabinet Type:
+Click below for general Cabinet assembly instructions – Specific to Cabinet Type:

 - Position the Cabinet Base and one Cabinet End together.
 The edge banded face will be facing down for both the cabinet parts.
 Ensure the parts are flush and then simply screw together to secure.